Master/slave (BDSM): Nature of the relationship

 A Master/slave "relationship" is often a long-term relationship, comparable in duration to vanilla relationships, whereas a Dominant/submissive "relationship" could also be of the same duration or shorter - even lasting only the duration of a scene, for example, which may range from a number of minutes to hours.
 Depending on their contract and if the slave is willing to not be monogamous, a slave may be traded by their Master/Mistress, facilitated by sex club events, personals in BDSM interest magazines, or internet based social networks.
 Commonly, a slave is also said to be "collared" if the relationship has become serious enough to the point where the slave has earned a collar in the eyes of their Master or Mistress.
-Though not every slave wears a physical slave collar, other jewelry may be worn as a token of their dedication and servitude to their Master/Mistress.
+Though not every slave wears a physical slave collar, other jewellery may be worn as a token of their dedication and servitude to their Master/Mistress.
+These are commonly referred to as day collars within the community.

 A slave who has satisfied the duration of the negotiated time of service is expected to be released, unless a new duration of service is negotiated.
-In a consensual Master/slave or Dominant/submissive relationship, a slave may withdraw their consent at any time, effectively nullifying the slave relationship.
+In a consensual Master/slave or Dominant/submissive relationship, a slave or a master may withdraw their consent at any time, effectively nullifying the slave relationship.

+In a 'Total Power Exchange (TPE)' dynamic, the master is able to dictate any and all aspects of the slave's life, and is able to issue commands to which the slave must comply with, even outside of play, as long as the dynamic is in effect.
+In a 'free use' dynamic, the master is able to initiate sexual activity with the slave at any time and at any place, and the slave must therefore be perpetually ready for sexual activity.
+Such dynamics tend to coincide with 24/7 arrangements, where the dynamics are perpetually ongoing, without pauses or breaks, until otherwise stated.